1. Graduate CV Examples, Templates & How to Write in 2025

 • Volunteer Tennis Coach — Southwark Community Centre (2017–2019)

-Here’s a guide on how to write a graduate CV:
+If you’ve already done that part, see this detailed guide on how to write your graduate CV:

 1. Create a graduate CV personal statement

 First impressions matter.
-And the first impression you make isn’t when you walk in the interview room.
-This is the first impression—your CV personal statement.
+And the first impression you make isn’t when you walk into the interview room.
+The real first impression is your CV's personal statement.

 This is why it’s important to grab attention, avoid waffle, and show them your value.